All Products

 2. Register a database

-When you register an on-premises database in the Cloud Backup console, you must log on to the on-premises server where the database is deployed to install a backup client.
-Cloud Backup can discover the database that you want to back up only after you register the database.
-You are not charged for using Cloud Backup if you only register a database in the Cloud Backup console.
+To register an on-premises database in the Cloud Backup console, log on to the on-premises server that hosts the database and install the backup client.
+This registration process discovers the databases available for backup.
+If you only register a database in the console and do not create a backup plan, Cloud Backup does not charge any fees.

 3. Precheck a database